Specy/s68k/ts-lib/README.md

 twice stops at both copies.
 Undo needs a history, which `new Interpreter(program)` keeps by default (`{keep_history: true, history_size: 100}`).

+`program.getInstructionAddresses()` returns the assembled instruction addresses in ascending order.
+It is intended for whole-build editor annotations: use `interpreter.getInstructionAt(address)` to obtain each instruction's source location without copying every full instruction across the WebAssembly boundary up front.

 ### Reading one line

 `S68k.parseLine(text)` reads a single line into its four fields, for hover and